python/cpython/Doc/library/xml.etree.elementtree.rst

    and ``"end-ns"`` (the "ns" events are used to get detailed namespace information).
 If *events* is omitted, only ``"end"`` events are reported.
    *parser* is an optional parser instance.
-If not given, the standard :class:`XMLParser` parser is used.
+If not given, the standard :class:`XMLParser` parser is used.  *parser* can only use the default :class:`TreeBuilder` as a target.
 Returns an :term:`iterator` providing ``(event, elem)`` pairs.

    .. note::